DavesCodeData/Third-Person-Ursina-Island/README.md

 How to run on Windows:

-Extract the zip file and double click Mad Island.
+Extract the zip file and double click Third Person Ursina Island.

 1) Install the most recent version of ursina with "pip install"